 Receipt of accommodations from Midwestern University does not constitute the granting or guarantee the granting of accommodations from a licensing board or licensing certification exam administration.
-Students should email their request and documents to: disability\accommodations@midwestern.edu allowing at least seven business days for a response.
+Students should email their request and documents to: disability_accommodations@midwestern.edu allowing at least seven business days for completion of requests.